The 7 Key Performance Indicators (KPIs) That You Should Track To Help Grow Your eCommerce Store

 Stage 2.
 Basket to Checkout.

 It's a short hop from Basket to Checkout but you'd be surprised at how many potential customers are lost at this stage.
-There are a multitude of potential reasons for users exiting your basket, everything from can't find a discount field or discount, to using the basket as a comparison tool or wish list, or perhaps they are unsure of security or your returns policy, or how to cancel a subscription.
+There are a multitude of potential reasons for users exiting your basket, everything from can't find a discount field ( very common one) or discount, to using the basket as a comparison tool or wish list, or perhaps they are unsure of security, your returns policy, or how to cancel a subscription.

 Stage 3.
 Checkout to Conversion.